particle-iot/docs/firmware/firmware.md

 The `NO_ACK` flag disables this acknoweldge/retry behavior and sends the event only once.
 This reduces data consumption per event, with the possibility that the event may not reach the cloud.

-For example, the `NO_ACK` flag could be useful when many events are sent (such as sensor readings) and the occaisonal lost event can be tolerated.
+For example, the `NO_ACK` flag could be useful when many events are sent (such as sensor readings) and the occasional lost event can be tolerated.

 ```C++
 // SYNTAX